typhooncode-library-administration/1.organization-documentation-wiki/README.md

 ## Overview
 This repository acts as the central documentation point for all architectural and structural aspects of the library management software system.

+## For Further Information

+For more detailed documentation and information, please visit our [Wiki](https://github.com/typhooncode-library-administration/1.organization-documentation-wiki/wiki).

 ### Datalayer
 The datalayer is responsible for managing data storage, retrieval, and database interactions.
 It includes the database schema, ORM configuration, and data access logic.